CodeStix/typed-react-form/articles/Problem-with-styled-components.md

+# Problem with styled-components

-For some reason when using the default inputs (FormInput, FormSelect ...) and [styled-components](https://github.com/styled-components/styled-components), there is a weird bug that breaks type checking on the styled component.
+For some reason when using the builtin inputs (FormInput, FormSelect ...) and [styled-components](https://github.com/styled-components/styled-components), there is a weird bug that breaks type checking on the styled component.

 **Use the following solution:**